Before jumping into CRISPR technology, we must learn how researchers cut DNA through gene editing tools. How do these tools differ from each other?

 We explain CRISPR in more detail in another post, but as a summary:

 CRISPR is derived from the bacterial immune system.
 The endonuclease of the CRISPR system forms a complex with a so-called guide RNA.
 The guide RNA contains a 20-nucleotide sequence that recognizes a chunk of around 20 nucleotides in DNA.
 The endonuclease cuts the DNA upon binding.

 THE GOOD: Easy to design.
 Cheap.
 High efficiency.
 It can be used in the cell-culture dish or in vivo.

 THE BAD: May be subjected to off-target effects.

 So, there you have it.
-That’s genome editing and that’s where we’re at.
-Don’t think for a second that this is the end of it though.
+That’s genome editing, and that’s where we’re at.
+Don’t think for a second that this is the end, though.
 There are multiple applications to CRISPR and more to come.
-We will for sure experience loads of criticism, optimism and misunderstandings.
+We will for sure experience loads of criticism, optimism, and misunderstandings.
 After all, it’s a pretty controversial tool in some instances.
-No matter what, stay tuned and the Ivory Embassy will do its best to keep you updated.
+No matter what, stay tuned, and the Ivory Embassy will do its best to keep you updated.